 And be sure to check out the following posts to help you with homeschooling throughout the entire year:

 - April Homeschooling

 - August Homeschooling

 I hope these posts offer you lots of support and inspiration each month!

-Do have any fun suggestions to share?
+Do have any joyful suggestions to share?
 If so, let me know how your family enjoys celebrating June!